-Currently 93% of hospital laboratories in England submit AKI data to the UKRR, although not all manage this every month.
-Until 100% of laboratories consistently report AKI data, some caution will be needed in their interpretation, because a blood test showing recovery may go to a laboratory not currently sharing data.
-The UKRR reports AKI data in quarterly Clinical Commissioning Group (CCG) reports (https://www.thinkkidneys.nhs.uk/aki/aki-data/).
+Currently most hospital laboratories in England submit AKI data to the UKRR, although not all manage this every month.
+Until 100% of laboratories consistently report AKI data, some caution will be needed in their interpretation.
+The UKRR reports AKI data in quarterly Clinical Commissioning Group (CCG) reports (thinkkidneys.nhs.uk/aki/aki-data).